 Also, this kind o culture helps you to know what is happening in your team.
 So that you can take some action for it.

 Example is leadership. – Albert Schweitzer

-When a team meeting is going on and you are joining the meeting after 10 minutes and behind you, two more team members joining.
+When a team meeting is going on and you are joining the meeting after 10 minutes and behind you, two more team members join.
 This is the worst thing that can happen to the meeting.
-It not only breaks the flow of the meeting and it also restarts again just for you to get updated and two more team members joined after you.
+It not only breaks the flow of the meeting but it also restarts again just for you to get updated and two more team members joined after you.

 It is very important to commit to your time with your team members.
 If you present in the meeting 5 minutes before or on time to a meeting, everything will go as per plan and your team members will also start following their timings.

 Also what you say to team members is very important.
 Last week at the meeting you told everyone that we will go for a one-day outing to a resort next month, you should stick to it.
 People will start planning for that.
 But in between if you cancel it due to unlogical reasons, people will be demoralized.
 If you commit something, stick to it unless it is very critical to cancel or change it.
 But explain the team’s proper reason behind the cancellation or change of it.